The European Search Catalogue for Plant Genetic Resources (EURISCO) provides information

 EURISCO is being maintained on behalf of the Secretariat of the European Cooperative Programme for Plant

 Genetic Resources (ECPGR), in collaboration with and on behalf of the National Focal Points for

 EURISCO does not provide the possibility to order accessions directly.
 The requests should be

-addressed to the holding institutions.
+to interested parties.
 More information can be found